The Bankrate promise

 - Longer repayment timeline can mean higher costs overall.

 HELOCs are often best for those who have significant equity in their home and prefer a long repayment timeline.
-Before opening a HELOC, shop for the most competitive interest rate.
-It’s also important to be disciplined about using a HELOC and repayment of the debt.
+That being said, it’s important to shop around to find the most competitive rate to avoid racking up thousands in interest.
+Also make sure you have confidence in your repayment ability, both now and down the road.

 3. Debt consolidation loan

 A debt consolidation loan can be a smart way to consolidate debt if you qualify for a low interest rate, enough funds to cover your debts and a comfortable repayment term.
-These loans are unsecured, so your rate and borrowing limit hinge on your credit profile.
+These loans are unsecured, so your rate and borrowing limit hinge on your credit profile (or your cosigner’s, if applicable)

 You’ll use all or a portion of the loan proceeds to pay off the balances for debts you want to consolidate.
 Like a balance transfer credit card, instead of paying each creditor monthly, you’ll now make a single monthly payment on the personal loan to streamline the debt payoff process.